pointlesspun/hand-of-cards/README.md

 The design (such as it is) of the element consists of the following:

 * App (app.js): entry point and configuration of the application.
-  * HandOfCardsComponent (hand-of-cards-component.js): contains the event handlers and the carousel.
+  * HandOfCardsComponent (hand-component.js): contains the event handlers and the carousel.
     * Card (card.js): layout / transform of the actual card.

 ## Status

 This project was created while learning React and is currently very much under development.
 Clean-up and refactoring are very much in order.
 Outstanding features (in no particular order):

+* (in progress) Move card to a component regardless to support custom 'swipe' events.
+See https://stackoverflow.com/questions/36180414/reactjs-add-custom-event-listener-to-component
 * [bug] See if the blocking of events can also be used to avoid side effects of swipes (ie swipedown)
 * Add play button as well
 * Add option When selecting a card and the max is reached unselect the oldest selected card